 A part of the School of Performing Arts' Colloquium Series

-The School of Performing Arts presents “Art and Community,” a series of talks by nationally recognized artists and thought leaders on the power and practice of art and art-making as an essential element of socially healthy communities.
-The talks will lead to open dialogue on the practical gains of art as a core element for building strong communities.
-The talks are free and open to the public.
+The School of Performing Arts at Virginia Tech presents “Art, Community, Ecology, and Health,” a series of talks/workshops by nationally recognized artists and thought leaders on the power and practice of art and culture as essential elements of healthy communities.
+These public presentations are meant to lead to open dialogue on the practical values of art as a core element for building strong communities.

-Other speakers in the Arts and Community Colloquium Series
+Other events in the School of Performing Arts' Colloquium Series